oshaughnessy/cdk-sam-lambda-rest/README.md

 ## Deploy to AWS

-Ensure you have AWS access credentials configured in an awscli profile:
+Ensure you have AWS access credentials configured in an awscli profile.
+It's handy to add all of this to a file, say `env.sh` (see `env.sh.example`):

     export AWS_DEFAULT_REGION=_preferred_region_
     export AWS_SECRET_ACCESS_KEY=_api_secret_
     export AWS_ACCESS_KEY_ID=_api_key_id_
     export CDK_DEFAULT_ACCOUNT=_aws_account_id_
     export CDK_DEFAULT_REGION=_preferred_region_

+and then source it:

+    source env.sh

-Prepare your account for deployment and then deploy:
+Next, prepare your account for deployment and then deploy:

     make bootstrap deploy